Interview Katharina Hofbeck

 You are selling the shoes through your own e-commerce site, yet you offer the possibility to try the shoes on in your NYC Studio.
 How important are physical stores for a new product?

 Physical stores are very important.
 It helps develop trust with the customer.
 Going into a store and holding a product is an experience.
 In great stores it’s like a retail theatre.
 As we are a very new company, we wanted to help build trust in our shoes.
 The fastest way of doing this was to invite customers into the studio to try the shoes on.
-Not only do they recognize style, comfort and fit, it allows us to engage with them.
+Not only do they recognise style, comfort and fit, it allows us to engage with them.
 This is working out very well for us.

 You are very active on Instagram and Facebook.
 How important is social media to iRi?
 Does it feel natural for you to use these channels?